-Action CIR-3c Participate in intergovernmental activities related to regional and sub-regional transportation planning to advance travel efficiency of goods entering the region.

-Action CIR-3d Establish a nexus-based fee program to collect fair-share fees for industrial, mineral extraction, and other project types that contribute increased heavy truck trips to County roadways.
+Action CIR-3c Participate in intergovernmental activities related to regional and sub-regional transportation planning to share fees for industrial, mineral extraction, and other project types that contribute increased heavy truck trips to County roadways.
 The purpose of this program is to generate revenue to offset increased costs incurred by the County associated with accelerated damage and wear on County roadways caused by heavy truck trips.

-Action CIR-3e Railroad crossings of State and county roads shall be marked, signalized, and gated where warranted by traffic volumes and required by the California Public Utility Commission (PUC).
+Action CIR-3d Establish a nexus-based fee program to collect fairmarked, signalized, and gated where warranted by traffic volumes and required by the California Public